bywatersolutions/koha-plugin-unused-authority-check/README.md

 Click 'Upload a plugin' and browse to the kpz file downloaded from the release page

 To use:
-1. - From the plugins page click 'Run report' for the Unused Authoirty Report
+1. - From the plugins page click 'Run report' for the Unused Authority Report
 1. - Enter a range of auhtority ids (record numbers) to check, _or_ enter the creation date of the authority records.
 **Note - the plugin has a hardcoded limit of 5000 records**.
 It is recommended to start with smaller batches
 1. - Choose to display results as HTML or download in a CSV